michaelspatrick/clustercheck/README.md

 Likewise, you can make the values persist a restart with:

     SET PERSIST clustercheck_available_if_donor=1;

+If you want to change ports on which it is listening, you can do so.
+There is one caveat, however.
+The plugin will still be listening on the port for one more connection before it is able to switch ports.
+I am not sure if there is an easy way around this, but it is one minor detail to keep in mind when you make a change.
+A simple "telnet localhost <oldport>" is enough to close the open socket and re-open with the new port number.

+As before, you can make the change to port 8080 (as an example) temporary with the following:

+    SET GLOBAL clustercheck_port=8080;

+Or, you can make the change persist a restart with:

+    SET PERSIST clustercheck_port=8080;

+### Plugin Status Variables

 If you want to see how many connections have been serviced, as well as how many dropped connections, you can query global status such as: